iterative/dvc.org/public/static/docs/command-reference/fetch.md

   directory and its subdirectories for DVC-files to inspect.
 If there are no directories among the `targets`, this option is ignored.

-- `-j JOBS`, `--jobs JOBS` - number of threads to run simultaneously to handle the downloading of files from the remote.
+- `-j <number>`, `--jobs <number>` - number of threads to run simultaneously to handle the downloading of files from the remote.
 The default value is `4 * cpu_count()`.
 For SSH remotes, the default is just `4`.
 Using more jobs may improve the total download speed if a combination of small and large files are being fetched.